tarteel101/Shell-Design/README.md

 ## Features

 - Command Execution: Supports execution of multiple commands separated by semicolons (;).
-- Custom Built-in Commands: Includes commands like quit to exit the shell.
+- User-Friendly Interface.
-- Pipe Handling: Processes commands effectively, ensuring smooth execution.
+- Interactive Mode: Users type commands directly, and the shell executes them immediately.
-- User-Friendly Interface: Offers an interactive and visually appealing experience.
+- Batch Mode: Commands are read from a file and executed automatically.
-- Batch Mode: Executes commands from a file for automated tasks.
+- Error Handling.

 ---